w3c/wot-discovery/explainer/Explainer.md

 feature.
 It is also worth noting that it only applies to "greenfield" devices built from the outset to support the Web of Things.
 For "brownfield" devices the TD describing how to access a devices must be obtained elsewhere.
-In this case a TDD is a better solution also.
+In this case using a TDD as an exploration service is a better solution.

 ## Non-Goals
 - Onboarding: WoT Discovery and WoT in general only define the behavior of devices